 The Band of Brothers Living History Group’s website in the Netherlands/Belgium is an information base on all allied paratroopers, their gear, vehicles, uniforms and heritage.
 As long as you click on the U.S. flag on their home page you’ll be able to read most of it in English.

 The Classic Independent Aviators from the 391 Squadron in the Netherlands aim to preserve the military aviation heritage used during WWI and WWII.
-Be sure to click the British flag at the bottom of the home page to get the English version.
+[Update: They no longer have a website that we can find.]

-Visit Roberts Army traveling museum website for pictures of 10th Mountain Divison equipment and reenactors using it.
+Visit Roberts Army traveling museum website for pictures of 10th Mountain Division equipment and reenactors using it.